lp74/uc74-contributing-to-mui/contributing.md

 Here are the guidelines we would like you to follow

 > This work is in progress!!!
+> The interaction with Webpack should be investigated

 ## <a name="summary"></a> Summary